Posted on 23 December 2020

 Universal Love is the belief in the right that every person equally is allowed to love and be loved.

-Available to all faiths and backgrounds, Universal Love leads to a compassion-centered life.
+Equality of love from the Spirit is available to all faiths and backgrounds, Universal Love leads to a compassion-centered life.
 No one faith can claim to know all the answers and by taking a universal approach to Quakerism, Friends can find, explore and learn more about their own and other Friends’ spiritual journey.

 This is carried out with openness, tolerance, love and friendship.